THE CENTRE FOR DIGITAL ASSETS & DEMOCRACY

 Our Aims

-CFDAAD aims to turn our attention to how digital assets can be used to:
+CDAD aims to turn our attention to how digital assets can be used to:

 • give individuals control of their own earnings and financial data